Silence and Silencing in Children’s Literature

 •Lullabies and other soporific children’s genres

 We invite proposals for 20 minute papers to be presented in English.
-Suggestions for panels of 3-4 papers are also welcome.
+Suggestions for panels of 3-4 papers are also welcome, as well as suggestions for e.g. roundtables and workshops.
 All proposals will be blind-vetted.